Rawat-Senpai/SocialMediaApplicaition/README.md

 ├── data                # For data handling.
 |   ├── AuthData        # For all the functionality related Autentication
-│   └── repository      # For all the functionality related Post, chats , upload photo , etc .
+│   └── repository      # For all the functionality related
 |
 ├── model               # Model classes
 |